Little Village Camden

 If you are a professional working with a family who needs our help, please click on the link below to our referral form.

 Once we receive your referral, we will get in touch with an appointment for the family to visit our stockroom to collect the items they need.

 Appointments for families are available on Tuesdays, Wednesdays and Thursdays during the school term.

 “100% of our referral partners say they would recommend using our service to their colleagues”Little Village survey of referral partners 2018

 We don’t have complicated assessment criteria.
 Our service is available for any families who are struggling to cope – they do not have to be in crisis for us to be able to help.
 We trust the judgement of you, the professionals referring to us.

-Not yet, no. While we launch our service in Southwark we will work with a couple of partners, to iron out any glitches.
-Once we’ve done that we’ll be able to accept referrals from any person working in a professional capacity with local families.
+Yes.
+Little Village Southwark officially opens on Monday 7 January 2019 so we are now accepting referrals.
+We can accept referrals from any person working in a professional capacity with local families.
 That could include midwives, health visitors, children’s centres, family support workers, social workers, local charities, foodbanks, GPs and councillors.
-Drop us a line if you’d like to be one of our local referral partners.
+Email us at email@example.com if you would like to find out more.

 “I think having access to your services made a huge difference to our families and also to us.we know that we will make a referral and the families will get what they need as soon as possible, the team are super supportive and easy to work with.”